fioprotocol/fio-devhub/_docs/how-to/mapping.md

 If you are using parameters which are not yet part of the standard, please submit a pull request to the list to ensure other FIO Protocol integrators are using the same parameters.

-[See example of a FIO Address which has public addresses with parameters](https://fio.bloks.io/address/multilevel@fiotest){:rel="nofollow noopener noreferrer" target="_blank"}.
+[See example of a FIO Crypto Handle which has public addresses with parameters](https://fio.bloks.io/address/multilevel@fiotest){:rel="nofollow noopener noreferrer" target="_blank"}.

 #### What should a wallet do?

-When resolving a FIO Address, expect that the returned public address will contain URI parameters.
+When resolving a FIO Crypto Handle, expect that the returned public address will contain URI parameters.
 Most common is memo.
 If you receive a memo, insert it into the memo (or equivalent) parameter for the native transaction on that blockchain.
 If you receive any of the other parameters above, insert it into corresponding parameter for the native transaction on that blockchain.
-If you do not support ability to accept returned parameters, consider warning the user that the FIO Address they used contains information which will not be used.
+If you do not support ability to accept returned parameters, consider warning the user that the FIO Crypto Handle they used contains information which will not be used.

 ### Privacy

 Currently NBPA mappings are stored on the FIO Chain unencrypted.
-It is therefore possible for an observer to connect multiple NBPAs via their parent FIO Address.
+It is therefore possible for an observer to connect multiple NBPAs via their parent FIO Crypto Handle.

 It is therefore important that integrating wallets clearly communicate this to their users, so that they can make an educated decision on which NBPAs to map.
 In addition users should understand that due to the nature of blockchain once NBPA has been published on the blockchain it will be accessible indefinitely, even if it is later “removed” from current mappings.